onyx-platform/onyx/doc/user-guide/environment.md

 #### HornetQ

-##### Coordinator Launch of Embedded HornetQ
+##### Environment Launch of Embedded HornetQ

-To launch one or more embedded HornetQ nodes, pass `:hornetq/server? true` to the Coordinator options, and specify `:hornetq.server/type :embedded` in the options, too.
+To launch one or more embedded HornetQ nodes, pass `:hornetq/server? true` to the environment options, and specify `:hornetq.server/type :embedded` in the options, too.
 Finally, embedded servers need a real configuration files to operate.
 Pass `:hornetq.embedded/config <config file 1, config file 2, ...>` to these options as well.
 The config file names must be available on the classpath.

 To jump past writing these configuration files, you can use [the configuration files that Onyx uses in the test suite](https://github.com/MichaelDrogalis/onyx/tree/master/resources/hornetq).

-To connect to the Coordinator to HornetQ, use the normal means as if it were a live cluster.
-See the example below for the options that the test suite uses.

 ##### Peer Connection to Embedded HornetQ